vidjil/vidjil/doc/server.md

     In this case, the `DIR_SEQUENCES` directory will be populated with links to the selected files.
     Users will still be allowed to upload their own files.

-  - By default all files that
-    require saving outside of the containers (the database, uploads, vidjil results and log files) are stored in `/opt/vidjil`.
+  - By default path directory for files that require saving outside of the containers (the database, third party binaries, uploads, vidjil results and log files) is settable in `.env` file.
+    Default path is set in `.env-default` at `VOLUME_PATH` variable.
+    Default value is `./volumes/vidjil/` relative to docker directory.
-    This can be changed in the `volumes` in `docker-compose.yml`. this by editing the paths in the volumes.
+    Change can also be done in `volumes` in `docker-compose.yml` for various services.
     See also <a href="#storage">Requirements / Storage</a> above.

   - Configure the reporter.
 Ideally this container should be positioned